v8187/rs-dummy/README.md

 # rs-mock
-[Draft version] This tool provides sample data to test your application written in JavaScript and Typescript.
-It is still in Development mode.
+This tool provides mock(Sample) data to test your application written in JavaScript and Typescript.

 ## Install